ALLUOS/ALLUOS.github.io/_posts/2020-05-01-evaluation.md

 # Recommended Structure

-A summary of the goals and straegies we used in our testing.
+A summary of the goals and strategies we used in our testing.
 1. Software testing in general
 2. Validation and Verification
 3. Test Methods we applied